LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 ### Part A: Create the state machine module
 1. Create module from template
-2. Add the state to the runtime
+2. Add initial state parameter.
-3. Initialize the state
+3. Modify initialization in runtime class.
 4. Implement the user process
 5. Test the user process stand alone

 ### Part B: Create a DCAF Application that runs the Static Module